noname2645/noname2645/README.md

 ## 🔥 Currently Working On
 🎯 **Blockchain-based Cloud Storage**
 🚀 A decentralized platform for storing files on blockchain.
-💡 Using **React, Solidity, IPFS, and Ethereum** to build a secure anime database.
+💡 Using **React, Solidity, IPFS, and Ethereum** to build a secure and private cloud storage.

 ---